OPENDAP/cloudydap/nasa_logs/README.md

-In this directory find the NASA access logs given to the cloudydap project along with software to massage them into JSON form and upload them into a locally running instance of Kibana/Elastic Search.
+In this directory find processing scripts for various NASA access logs given to the cloudydap project.
+The scripts will massage the logs into JSON form and upload them into a locally running instance of Kibana/Elastic Search.
+In the process resource_id reoresenting granule files in the host server are extracted from the request paths submnitted byt the client.
+This allows use to examine traffic on a resource as a conglomerate of the various alternative services and encodings layered upon it.

 What To Do: